 If you fail to meet SAP standards or the requirements set forth in your SAP academic plan, you will be placed on SAP suspension.
 You are ineligible for financial aid with this status and you will remain ineligible for financial aid until you meet the minimum SAP standards again.
 If a student does not meet the conditions of their SAP Academic Plan the student has the right to appeal to change their SAP Academic Plan.
 The appeal to the submitted SAP Academic Plan must explain what has happened to make the change necessary, and how the student plans to achieve SAP.

+Federal regulations require specific refund calculations for students receiving Title IV financial aid who completely withdraw from Stevens Institute of Technology.
 If you completely withdraw from Stevens, then you may be eligible for a refund of any federal financial aid you earned which was not disbursed.
-If this is the case, Stevens will notify you.
+If this is the case, the Office of Financial Aid will notify you.

 The amount of federal aid you earn is prorated and based on the date you withdraw.
 Once you complete more than 60% of a payment period, you have earned all of the federal aid you are scheduled to receive.
 If you did not receive all of the funds earned prior to your withdrawal date, you may be eligible for a post-withdrawal disbursement.
 You will have 14 days from receipt of notification to accept or decline the post-withdrawal disbursement.

 Calculations for Return of Title IV funding is performed as follows:

 - Calculate the percentage of the enrollment period completed as of the date of withdrawal